-These examples demonstrate how we can use TopoAct in combination with classic DR techniques (such as PCA) to perform refined shape analysis of the space of activations, which may not be revealed by performing DR (such as PCA, t-SNE, or UMAP) on the entire dataset.
-To illustrate this point, we apply PCA to all 300,000 activation vectors from the layer mixed4c from which we identified the leg-face bifurcation, as shown in Figure 13.
-Similarly to the t-SNE projection of the same layer (Figure 5 left), it is difficult to identify any particular directions along which data points concentrate.
-While the total number of activation vectors in our dataset is relatively large, the number of significant branches and loops is small.
-This leads us to hypothesize that there are certain directions in the activation space that a layer is particularly well-trained to identify.
-As shown in this section, TopoAct can help us identify these directions.
+This example demonstrates the advantage of using TopoAct in combination with classic DR techniques (such as PCA, t-SNE, and UMAP) to perform refined shape analysis of the space of activations.
+Although the total number of activation vectors in our dataset is large, the number of significant branches and loops is relatively small, which leads us to hypothesize that a layer is particularly well-trained to identify certain directions in the activation space.
+As shown here, TopoAct can help us identify these directions.